nkoiv/mists/documentation/projectDescription.md

 * Resume a saved game

 ##Playing the game
-So far only the Location -level of the game has been developed.
-Further down the road, there should be a world map to travel from a location to another.
+Playing the game is mainly done by moving around and combating opponents in so called “Locations”.
+Movement in locations is done with the following controls (also displayed by pressing Esc while in a Location):

 ***Location controls (POC)***

-Controls are displayed in game menu (Esc in a Location)

 ![](https://github.com/nkoiv/mists/blob/master/mists-game/src/main/resources/images/controls.png)